ryanhinton/Thread-Throttle-JS/README.md

 DEFINITIONS:
 ---------
-threadThrottle = threadThrottle(thread); - Initiate and instantiate the threadThrottle object.
+initThreadThrottleJS(); - Initiate and instantiate the threadThrottle object.
+The available object name is ttjs.

-threadThrottle.setFunctionName(YourFunction) - Set the name of your function.
+ttjs.setFunctionName(YourFunction) - Set the name of your function.
 Please note that there are no quotes around your function name.

-threadThrottle.setLimit(n) - Set the throttle limit to a number (n) of simultaneous threads to be executed at a time.
+ttjs.setLimit(n) - Set the throttle limit to a number (n) of simultaneous threads to be executed at a time.

-threadThrottle.setQueue(n) - Set the Queue to a number (n) of functions to be executed.
+ttjs.setQueue(n) - Set the Queue to a number (n) of functions to be executed.

+ttjs.setData(o) - Set the data for each queue iteration while executing.

-threadThrottle.start() - Start the execution process!
+ttjs.start() - Start the execution process!
 This only needs to be fired once to begin the entire process.

-threadThrottle.complete() - Once your function has completed, at the bottom of your function, tell threadThrottle that the process has completed.
+ttjs.complete() - At the bottom, within "Yourfunction", tell threadThrottle that the process has completed in order to move the process to the next item in the queue.

 ##############
 By Ryan Hinton